pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/component/component_communication/_index.md

   Not available
 {{< /tabsection >}}

-And the **PrometheusMetricsService** component obtains the context information via the getOneRequired() method:
+And the **PrometheusMetricsController** component obtains the context information via the getOneRequired() method:

 {{< tabsection >}}
   Not available